w3c/w3c-website-redesign-documentation/writing-guide.md

 The timeline acts as a list of all updates made to this site.
 Please add a timeline entry for all new content additions and any content changes (e.g. an updated document).

-You can edit this in the `_data/timeline.yml` file or via NetlifyCMS in Data > [Timeline](https://w3c.studio24.net/admin/#/collections/data/entries/timeline).
+You can edit this in the `_data/timeline.yml` file.
+It's not possible to edit via NetlifyCMS.

-Please note the timeline is displayed in the order of each entry.
-Therefore, you need to add new entries at the top.
-When adding a timeline entry in NetlifyCMS it will appear at the bottom, so you'll need to drag it to the top.

 Each timeline update must contain: